What Is The Function Of The Transport Protein

 The Future of Transport Protein Research

-Research on transport proteins continues to expand, driven by the desire to understand their intricate mechanisms, roles in disease, and potential as therapeutic targets.
+Research on transport proteins continues to expand, driven by the desire to understand their layered mechanisms, roles in disease, and potential as therapeutic targets.
 Emerging areas of research include:

 • Structural Biology: Determining the high-resolution structures of transport proteins is crucial for understanding their mechanisms of action and designing targeted therapies.